top of page

 Starting early means:

-• enough time to explore options
+• Enough time to explore options.

-• accurate quotes and lead times
+• Accurate quotes and lead times.

-• smoother communication with trades
+• Smoother communication with trades.

-• fewer surprises during the build
+• Fewer surprises during the build.

-• a far calmer, more organised experience
+• A far calmer, more organised experience.

-And once the design work is underway, you’re free to focus on your career, your family, and the rest of the year — without spending every spare moment researching lighting, layouts, or flooring samples.
+Once the design work is underway, you’re free to focus on your career, your family, and the rest of the year — without spending every spare moment researching lighting, layouts, or flooring samples.

 a close up of a door handle showing the bathroom beyond